 Because they are so dense, concrete and clay tile roofs can be extremely heavy – you’ll want to make sure there’s enough support built in to hold up your new roof.
 If you’re not sure your home can hold a tile roof, consult a structural engineer about your roof framing.

 If you like the look of slate, tile, or wood, but you’re not so fond of the installation costs or maintenance required, you might consider composite roofing.
 Composite shingles are made from poly-based products, resulting in shingles that are fade-resistant, lightweight, fire-safe, and (usually) warrantied for up to 50 years.

 They can be manufactured to look like almost any other type of roofing material, making them a cost-effective and tempting alternative.
 Some of the best brands of composite shingles are so well made and make such convincing imitations that they have been approved for use with registered historical homes!

 Metal is one of the best types of roof if you’re looking for durability and protection from the elements.
 Naturally resistant to water and fire damage, hail, and rot, metal roofs are also more energy-efficient than other roofing materials.

 In the past, the term “metal roof” conjured up images of corrugated metal as is usually seen on barns and sheds.
 Now, however, metal roofs are available in an enormous selection of colors, styles, and materials to suit almost any architectural style.
-And there’s nothing like the sound of rain on a tin roof to lull you to sleep.
+There’s nothing like the sound of rain on a tin roof to lull you to sleep.

-There is If you’re looking for the best types of roof for your home, contact Reliant Roof Pros.
+If you’re looking for the best types of roof for your home, contact Reliant Roof Pros.
 We can walk you through your options and help you build a roof that looks amazing without stretching your budget.